-This post shares how to prep your yard for spring and summer and contains affiliate links.
-You can read more about here.
+This post shares how to prep your yard for spring and summer.

 How to Prep Your Yard for Spring and Summer

 Winter is over here.
 Yay!
 Although I hated losing an hour of sleep back in March, it was a nice teaser that spring was on the horizon.
 And I’m getting to work prepping our yard, lawn, and garden for spring and summer.